krishnabansal008/Behavioural-Interview/README.md

 ## How will you handle difficult conversation with your reportee? like - Layoff
 ## How will you handle year-end performance related conversation?
 ## How can you lead by example

+## How can you showcase your teams accomplishment in front of larger audience
+* talk about data
+* demonstrate customer impact (ease of use)
+* demonstrate time saved